NormandErwan/Blogpaper/README.md

         - name: Posts
           url: /posts
     params:
-      datetimeFormat: "Mon 2 Jan 2006" # See https://gohugo.io/functions/format for examples
+      datetimeFormat: Mon 2 Jan 2006 # See https://gohugo.io/functions/format for examples
-      description: "" # The description of your site (used on a <meta> tag)
+      description: # The description of your site (used on a <meta> tag)
-      mainSections: # List the sections (the subfolders) you want to display on the homepage
+      #mainSections: # List the sections (the subfolders) you want to display on the homepage, "posts" by default
-      - "posts"
-      - "docs"
+      #- posts
     ```

 ## Upgrade